gizmosellsbunnys/world-models/README.md

 2) Make sure the origin of the model (0,0) point is directly in the middle ground of the house, and the model is lined up with the X and Z axis (i.e. It isn't slanted).
 This means that in Sketchup, the Y axis should cut straight up through the centre of the house, and the X and Z should be aligned to your outer walls.
 This is really important to get the model to rotate and fit properly into the footprint and match the scenery correctly.

-3) If creating houses for hilly or mountain areas, add foundations to the house.
-In other words, expect the house will be placed on the side of the hill, and with out foundations on the negative Y axis, it will appear to float.
+3) Create a foundation a few metres deep for the building.
+Expect the house may be placed on the side of the hill or sloped terrain, and with out foundations on the negative Y axis, it will appear to float.

 4) Put as many buildings as you can onto one texture sheet, mix and match styles to create new varieties if possible.
 The less textures X-Plane needs to load, the better.